-Something that can make you feel very isolated when you talk about your health, is the fact it's unlikely that any of your friends (pre-diagnosis) have experienced anything similar.
+Something that can make you feel very isolated when you talk about your health is that it's unlikely that any of your friends (pre-diagnosis) have experienced anything similar.

-It can be difficult to convey the severity of what you're going through when you're on your own.
+It can be challenging to convey the severity of what you're going through when you're on your own.

 If this is happening to you right now – why not take your friend to your next doctor's appointment?
-Or even record the crucial parts of the appointment for them to listen to.
+Or even record the crucial parts of the appointment for them to hear.

-I have found this to be very useful because it really helps your friends understand your world as a chronic illness sufferer a lot better.
+It helps your friends understand your world a lot better.

-It is so frustrating to see someone you care about suffer and not be able to help them recover in any way.
+It is so frustrating to see someone you care about suffer and not help them recover in any way.

-But, there are ways your friends can help you that are practical and actually useful.
+But, there are ways your friends can help you that are practical and useful.

-Unfortunately, most chronic illnesses have a mind and agenda of their own.
-Any plans you make in advance need to come with the following disclaimer:
+Unfortunately, most chronic illnesses have a plan of their own.
+Any projects you make in advance need to come with the following disclaimer:

 "I will be able to attend/join on the basis that I am feeling well that day."

-So, if you're going to make things work in a friendship – flexibility and creativity become important skills to have.
+So, if you're going to make things work in a friendship – flexibility and creativity become essential skills to have.

 And you'll notice that if you put in the effort to be open about your health, you will have loyal friends that are left unbothered by your last-minute decisions.

-This is something that I really like to do.
-Instead of going to a cafe, I'll make my own cup of tea at home and my friend will do the same – and we can have a drink 'together' while we catch up.
+Having a virtual coffee is something that I love to do.
+Instead of going to a cafe, I'll make a cup of tea at home, and my friend will do the same – and we can have a drink 'together' while we catch up.

 Whether you're into reading, art, sports, dancing, movies or anything else – use it to unite your friends and start a social group.

 Make a plan to meet once a month, partake in the activity together and catch up.
-It gives you the opportunity to keep making fond memories together in an environment that's safe for you too.
+It allows you to keep making fond memories together in an environment that's safe for you too.

-I like to have a Whatsapp group with my friends, where I can send updates about my health.
+I like to have a WhatsApp group with my friends to send updates about my health.